Choose a Smoker Grill Based on your Personality to Match

 What Fuel will you Use?

-If you’re like me, then you may want to opt for an offset smoker or a wood burning grill like a Weber grill.
+If you’re like me, then you may want to opt for an offset smoker or a wood burning charcoal grill like this Weber grill.
 It belches steady heat that allows you to smoke pork shoulders, ribs, and briskets on entirely wood smoke.
 Based on experience, I think I speak for a lot of grillers and it’s a general consensus that food smoked or grilled over wood taste a lot better than if they’re grilled or smoked on other types of fuel.
-In case you find wood chopping or hauling wood tiresome and takes up too much of your time, then you can just purchase smoker grills that have automatic ignition system like the gas or electric cabinet-type smokers such as a Ducane, or pellet grills, like a Rotisserie smoker.
+In case you find wood chopping or hauling wood tiresome and takes up too much of your time, then you can just purchase smoker grills that have automatic ignition system like the gas or electric cabinet-type smokers such as a this Masterbuilt electric smoker we also wrote about, or pellet grills, like the Traeger Junior Elite, which is very affordable.

 Do you have the Space Required to Accommodate your Smoker Grill?